Dr Marc Botha

 (email at firstname.lastname@example.org)

-My work generally takes shape around particular concepts – minimum, event, risk, fragility, divination, viscerality, object, and encounter – and the ways these concepts travel between histories, places, cultures, political imaginaries and media.
-My approach is generally eclectic, but I have particularly strong affinities with deconstruction, object-oriented thought, theories of the event (especially Badiou), phenomenologies of embodiment, and queer theory.
+My work generally takes shape around particular concepts – minimum, event, austerity, fragility, divination, viscerality, object, and encounter for example – and the ways these concepts travel between histories, places, cultures, political imaginaries and media.
+My approach is generally eclectic, but I have particularly strong affinities with deconstruction, object-oriented thought, theories of the event (especially Badiou), aspects of theology and religion, and queer theory.

-These interests feed into ongoing work in three principal areas of research: minimalism, fragility and vulnerability, futurity and the politics of prediction and forecasting, and queer ecologies (broadly interpreted).
+These interests feed into ongoing work in three principal areas of research: minimalism, fragility and vulnerability, futurity and the politics of prediction and forecasting, and queer studies.

-I work with a range of aesthetic, theoretical and political interrogations of fragility (and related discourses on vulnerability and precarity).
-The subject of my second book, provisionally entitled Appearing in Disappearing: On the Politics and Poetics of Fragility, is taking shape around a sustained concern with the tension between embodiment and viscerality on the one hand, and abstraction and the process of disappearance on the other.
+My work on fragility (and related discourses on risk and vulnerability) is ongoing and will form the basis of a book project provisionally entitled Appearing in Disappearing: On the Politics and Poetics of Fragility, which takes shape around a sustained concern with the tension between embodiment and viscerality on the one hand, and abstraction and the process of disappearance on the other.

 This includes an engagement with US poet Rob Halpern’s remarkable tetralogy (culminating in Common Place); a sustained discussion of the work of creative polymath Meredith Monk; and ongoing work on the poetry garden of Ian Hamilton Finlay, Little Sparta, and recent and contemporary adaptations of fragile archives of Southern African indigenous /Xam poetry by, among others, Stephen Watson and Antjie Krog.

-My research in these and related fields is represented in a monograph, A Theory of Minimalism (Bloomsbury, 2017), a special issue of English Academy Review addressing “Fragile Futures” (Routledge, 2014), two co-edited collections, Cosmopoetics: Rethinking the Worlds of World Poetry and Poetics with Heather Yeung (Palgrave, 2018), and Critical Transitions: Genealogies and Trajectories of Change with Patricia Waugh (Bloomsbury, 2018).
-I have published a number of chapters in volumes including on microfiction in The Cambridge Companion to the English Short Story (CUP, 2016), on minimalism and temporality in Time: Limits and Constraints (Brill, 2010), and on cosmopoetics and rock art in Weeds and Viruses: Ecopolitics and the Demands of Theory (WVT Trier, 2015) and); and have articles published or forthcoming in journals including American Literary History, English Academy Review, Textual Practice, Oxford Literary Review, Postmodern Culture, Cultural Dynamics, and Parallax.
+My research in these and related fields is represented in a monograph, A Theory of Minimalism (Bloomsbury, 2017), a special issue of English Academy Review addressing “Fragile Futures” (Routledge, 2014), a forthcoming co-edited collection (with Patricia Waugh), Future Theory: A Handbook to Critical Concepts (Bloomsbury, 2021).
+I have published a number of chapters in volumes including on microfiction in The Cambridge Companion to the English Short Story (CUP, 2016), on minimalism and temporality in Time: Limits and Constraints (Brill, 2010), and on cosmopoetics and rock art in Weeds and Viruses: Ecopolitics and the Demands of Theory (WVT Trier, 2015) and have articles published or forthcoming in journals including American Literary History, English Academy Review, Textual Practice, Oxford Literary Review, Postmodern Culture, and Parallax.

 - Critical and Cultural Theory